Daybook Customer Privacy Policy

 6.3.
 Statutory retention.

-• 6.3.1.
-Tax records.
+- 6.3.1.
+South African tax records.
 Section 29 of the Tax Administration Act 28 of 2011 requires Daybook to retain records relevant to tax for a minimum of five (5) years from the later of the date of the last entry, the date of submission of the relevant tax return, or the date of any assessment.
 Where an objection or appeal is lodged, the period extends until the dispute is resolved.
 Daybook may therefore retain copies of invoices Daybook issued to you, payment records, and related accounting data for up to seven (7) years to cover the longest applicable statutory period.

-• 6.3.2.
+- 6.3.3.
 Other legal obligations.
-Where the Companies Act, the Financial Intelligence Centre Act (if applicable), the Consumer Protection Act, the NCA, or any court order requires longer retention, Daybook will retain the relevant data for that period and no longer.
+Where other applicable law (for example the South African Companies Act, the Financial Intelligence Centre Act if applicable, the Consumer Protection Act or the NCA; or the equivalent UK company-law, anti-money-laundering or consumer-protection rules) or any court order requires longer retention, Daybook will retain the relevant data for that period and no longer.

 6.4.
 Back-ups.
 Personal information may persist in encrypted back-ups for a limited period after deletion from primary systems.
 Such back-ups are not accessed except for disaster recovery, and are overwritten or destroyed in the ordinary course.